BogacSabuncu/finn-moji/README.md

 Money is oftentimes an uncomfortable subject.
 Our goal is to make financial responsibility simple, approachable, and interactive.

-Backed by market research, Fingachi provides the user with a recommendation of what percentage of their income should be used for fixed costs (rent, food, bills, etc.) and disposable expenses (dining out, entertainment, etc.).
+Backed by market research, Finmoji provides the user with a recommendation of what percentage of their income should be used for fixed costs (rent, food, bills, etc.) and disposable expenses (dining out, entertainment, etc.).

 Your budget is represented by our sprite, Finn.
 The better you take care of your budget, the happier Finn is.
 But if you go over your budget, Finn will die.